Vandivier/afterecon/content/2016-01-09-an-approach-to-data-analysis-with-n-dimensional-skew.md

 ---
-title: An Approach to Data Analysis with N-Dimensional Skew
+title: "An Approach to Data Analysis with N-Dimensional Skew"
 date: 2016-01-09 16:30:53
 author: John Vandivier
 ---